Quantitative delocalisation for the Gaussian and $q$-SOS long-range chains: Delocalisation for the integer-valued -SOS long-range chain

 \item We apply the previous operations to all the paths $\gamma \in \Gamma$, then merge the $\left| \Gamma \right|$ edges together and add their conductance.
 This generates an edge connecting $0$ to the region $\left\{ n \in \N \, : \, n \geq N \right\}$ whose conductance is given by

 We finally reduce to $0$ the values of all the other conductances. \end{itemize}

-All the operations performed until now increase the variance of the height $\varphi(0)$, and they show that this variance is smaller than the one of a discrete Gaussian random variable with a conductance equal to the constant $c$ above (whose variance is thus smaller than $1/c$).
+All the operations performed until now increase the variance of the height $\varphi(0)$, and they show that this variance is smaller than the one of an integer-valued Gaussian random variable with a conductance equal to the constant $c$ above (whose variance is thus smaller than $1/c$).
 Specifically, we have the upper bound

 Using that the harmonic mean is smaller than the arithmetic mean, we may simplify the previous inequality by writing

 Taking the expectation, we further deduce that

 where in the first inequality, we used the tail estimate (close to $0$) of the measure $\mu_q$ stated in Remark~\ref{remark2.13} (which implies that a similar tail estimate holds for the measure $\tilde \mu_q$), and where we used the definition of the integer $K$ in the last inequality.